microsoft/r-server-campaign-optimization/readme.md

 ## For the Data Scientist

 This template showcases the use of Random Forest and Gradient Boosting to model for Campaign Responses.
 Data Scientists can follow the steps of data creation, model development, scoring and deployment.
 The final deployed recommendations will then be visualized in PowerBI.
 [See more details and explanations of all the files involved in this solution.](Resources/data-scientist.md).
-See the Typical Workflow below to follow along in the steps of this solution.
+Also make sure to use the Typical Workflow below to get a better sense of how these scripts fit into the overall solution.

+ <a name="quickstart" id="quickstart"></a>
 ## Quick Start
 If you’re interested in creating this solution yourself, use this fully automated solution that uploads the data to your SQL Server, preprocesses data, performs feature engineering, trains and scores the models by executing a PowerShell script.
 This is the fastest way to deploy the entire solution.